 Do you really HAVE to throw it away?

-Surely there’s SOMETHING we can do with it?!
+Surely there’s SOMETHING we can do with it!

-You can officially stop throwing away your extra sourdough starter because this sourdough pancake recipe specifically needs that sourdough discard!
+You can officially stop throwing away your extra sourdough starter because this sourdough pancake recipe specifically needs that sourdough starter discard!

 - ZERO added sugar and no yeast

-- Works with any whole grain flour
+- Works with any whole-grain flour

 - Great for big batches and freezer-friendly

-- Unsalted Melted Butter
+- Melted butter

 - Large eggs